-Deterioration in sovereign credit quality can directly affect the credit standing of insurers domiciled within the sovereign, and, more generally, tends to be associated with macroeconomic and financial market trends that are unfavorable for all.
+Deterioration in sovereign credit quality can directly affect the credit standing of insurers domiciled within the sovereign, and, more generally, tends to be associated with macroeconomic and financial market trends that are unfavorable for all.30 Issuers in the same sovereign environment are exposed to some degree to the transmission of shocks across sectors in the economy and the domestic banking system.
+In addition, they are subject to defensive sovereign actions that can include austerity measures, changes in tax or regulatory policies, and interference during a crisis.
+Given this linkage, sovereign credit quality can constrain the IFSR of an insurer.

-&lt;sup>30 See our methodology that discusses how sovereign credit quality can affect other ratings.
-A list of our sector and cross-sector methodologies can be found in the "Moody's Related Publications" section.
+30 See our methodology that discusses how sovereign credit quality can affect other ratings.
+A link to an index of our sector and cross-sector credit rating methodologies can be found in the "Moody's Related Publications" section.